 Gynecomastia surgery may involve liposuction, surgical excision or a combination of the two.
 At Cosmos Clinic, all of our gyno surgeries are performed using liposuction techniques.

 Liposuction is best suited to patients whose man boobs are the result of excess fatty tissue.
-During your procedure, your surgeon will inject fluid into the breast tissue before making a small incision to insert a cannula.
+During your procedure, your doctor will inject fluid into the breast tissue before making a small incision to insert a cannula.
 The cannula is then moved back and forth to dislodge the excess fat, which is then suctioned out of the body.

-In cases where excess skin needs to be removed, or the areola and nipple need to be repositioned or removed, we can refer you to a surgeon who performs surgical excision.
+In cases where excess skin needs to be removed, or the areola and nipple need to be repositioned or removed, we can refer you to a doctor who performs surgical excision.
 This procedure is performed under general anaesthesia and requires an incision around the nipple.

 What is Vaser Liposuction?